 Data center decommissioning projects are task-dense, so make sure to be as granular as possible.
 You may need a combination of tracking sheets, templates, and hard copy documents.
 Consider the following as you prepare your data center decommissioning checklist:

 - General contact list for all team members – include the preferred method of communication.

-- Equipment List – Master list and individual lists for servers, internal cooling units, external chillers, and emergency power systems.
+- Equipment List – Master list and individual lists for servers.
 Include a column for repurpose, resell, or recycle.

 - Servers/Network/Storage – Create a removal plan for servers using the equipment list as a reference.